lectri/ElectricalFridge/README.md

 2. Press the green download button and extract the .zip, the option should pop up if you right click the folder.
 3. Ctrl + C (Windows) or CMD + C (Mac) on the folder.

 We will now move the folder, so minecraft can use our mods.
+YOU DON'T NEED TO MOVE THE README, OR THE VERSIONS.MD.
+ONLY THE MODS FOLDER.

 The following instructions depend on your OS.